MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-android/authentication.md

 Run or restart the app.

-When the app runs, a browser will be opened to ask you for authentication.
+When the app runs, a browser is opened to ask you for authentication.
 If you haven't authenticated with the app before, the app will ask you to consent.
-Once authentication is complete, the system browser will close and your app will run as before.
+Once authentication is complete, the system browser closes and your app runs as before.

 ## Next steps